-- A. No later than the filing date for an election, each Candidate shall file with the Election Commission a statement of designation, containing the names and addresses of every person authorized as the Candidate's financial agent by or through whom said Candidate has expended or proposes to expend money in defraying the expenses of his or her campaign, or a statement that the Candidate has not authorized and will not authorize any person to act for him or her, but that the Candidate will account for all money or other things of value expended in the interest of his or her candidacy.
-The Candidate will be allowed to amend the designation any time prior to the opening of the polls on the day set for the election.
-Should the Candidate fail to file said statement, the Election Commission shall find the Candidate in violation of this section and shall assess the Candidate a fine in an amount no less than one hundred dollars(\$100.00) and no more than five hundred dollars (\$500.00). - B. Any person, person or entity who files a ballot measure which shall include but not be limited to initiative question, referendum questions or constitutional amendments shall register a financial agent with the Election Commission and shall follow the financial disclosure requirements set forth in this Title. - C. The Election Commission may, at their discretion, hold a training session for all Candidates and all financial agents and make it mandatory.
+- A. No later than the filing date for an election, each Candidate shall file with the Election Commission a statement of designation, containing the names and addresses of every person authorized as the Candidate's Ffinancial Aagent by or through whom said Candidate has expended or proposes to expend money in defraying the expenses of his or her campaign, or a statement that the Candidate has not authorized and will not authorize any person to act for him or her, but that the Candidate will account for all money or other things of value expended in the interest of his or her candidacy.
+The Candidate will be allowed to amend the designation any time prior to the opening of the polls on the day set for the election; provided such changes shall only be effective on the date such amendments is filed with the Commission.
+Should the Candidate fail to file said statement, the Election Commission shall find the Candidate in violation of this section and shall assess the Candidate a fine in an amount no less than one hundred dollars (\$100.00) and no more than five hundred dollars (\$500.00). - B. Any person, person or entity who files a ballot measure which shall include but not be limited to initiative question, referendum questions or Cconstitutional Aamendments shall register a Ffinancial A agent with the Election Commission and shall follow the Ffinancial Ddisclosure requirements set forth in this Title. - C. The Election Commission may, at their discretion, hold a training session for all Candidates and all Ff inancial Aagents and make it mandatory.